 WHAT ARE MY OPTIONS IF THE OPEN ENROLLMENT APPLICATION IS DENIED?

 Only if the application for open enrollment was because of repeated acts of harassment or because the child has a serious health condition that the resident district cannot adequately address, may the parent file an appeal with the state Department of Education within 30 days of the Board of Education decision to deny the application.
-If the denial is based on a diversity plan and/or any other reasons it may be appealed to district court.

 DO WE NEED TO OPEN ENROLL IF WE MOVE AND WANT TO REMAIN IN THE SAME SCHOOL DISTRICT?

 Yes.
 You must file for open enrollment following your move, or you may be denied.

 WHAT IF WE MOVE TO ANOTHER DISTRICT AFTER WE FILE FOR OPEN ENROLLMENT AND WANT TO CONTINUE TO ATTEND IN THE CURRENT DISTRICT?

 Simply send written notification to the new district, the resident district, and the current district that you wish to transfer your open enrollment to the new district.
 This applies to a move within the state of Iowa only.
 Out-of-state residents are not eligible for open enrollment and would need to pay tuition to continue.

 If you move from the district you currently live in during the term of the open enrollment, it is your responsibility to notify your resident district and the district to which you are moving.